matthew-coad/autem/doc/005-PP1-Poor Performers 1.md

 Analysis - Realize that final ratings are based on test data and are not comparable to baselines.

-Action - Rate using cross validation on the entire training set
+Action - Rate using cross validation on the entire training set **done**

 ## Match baseline rating

-Make sure that the final rating matches the baseline rating by using cross validation on the entire dataset.
+Action - Make sure that the final rating matches the baseline rating by using cross validation on the entire dataset. **done**

-Action - Currently the rating is used to select the final ranking.
+## Show learning confidence

+Confidence intervals are currently available as rating_sd

+Action - Show on Scores/Learning Curve panel as grey background **done**